- Last Updated: 30 June 2021 30 June 2021

 Mentors in school mentoring programs must follow procedures established for the respective program.

-Lutheran Social Services is responsible for conducting the all criminal background checks for mentors in its school based mentoring programs.
-Results of those criminal background checks must be provided to Human Resources for review and approval prior to a mentor having contact with a student.
+Lutheran Social Services and the Teammates Mentoring programs are responsible for conducting the criminal background checks for mentors in its school-based mentoring programs.
+Background check results containing criminal history must be provided to the Human Resources Department for review and approval prior to a mentor having contact with a student.

 Practicum Student/Volunteers and Student Teachers/Interns

-Higher Education officials are responsible for checking the names of all practicum student volunteers against the Sex Offender Registry and must send the approved list of practicum students and student teachers to the Director of Human Resources.
+Higher Education officials are responsible for checking the names of all practicum student volunteers against the Sex Offender Registry and for ensuring practicum students complete the Practicum Student/Volunteer Registration Form.
+The building principal or designee must list the practicum students and student teachers/interns on the Sioux Falls School District Report of Volunteer Workers Form and send the form to the Human Resources Department.

 Student teachers and interns must undergo South Dakota and FBI criminal background check in accordance with state law.

-The Director of Human Resources approves the submitted list of volunteers, and forwards the list for approval by the School Board.
+The Senior Director of Human Resources approves the submitted list of volunteers and forwards the list for approval by the School Board.

 Following School Board approval, names of volunteers are entered in the School Board minutes in accordance with SDCL 62-1-5.1.